flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180311-18-04-10-jlo-world-domination-continues.md

     Why Now?
   card_citation: Why Now?
 card_3:
-  card_text: "Beauty Industry Billions\n------------------------\n\n> *   $17.7 B = U.S. beauty business.\n> *   Makeup = biggest segment.”As beauty brands and retailers look to understand a\x18whata\x19s nexta\x19…their focus should be on developing new and alternative ways to engage with consumers.”\n> \n> Larissa Jensen, The NPD Group"
+  card_text: "Beauty Industry Billionsn------------------------nn> *   $17.7 B = U.S. beauty business.n> *   Makeup = biggest segment.”As beauty brands and retailers look to understand ax18whatax19s nextax19…their focus should be on developing new and alternative ways to engage with consumers.”n> n> Larissa Jensen, The NPD Group"
   card_citation: ''
 card_4:
   card_text: >-